-By reporting the percentages of students who increased their score on the 2024 Fall MAP test and by reporting the percentages of students who met their spring goal on the 2024 Winter MAP test.
-By reporting the percentages of students who are no longer identified as Need Support.
+By reporting the percentages of students who increased their score on the 2025 Winter MAP test and by reporting the percentages of students who met their spring goal on the 2025 Winter MAP test.
+By reporting the percentages of students who are no longer identified as Need Support on the 2025 AKStar assessment.
 By reporting on the percentage of positive marks received for each quarter during the 2024-2025 school year.
+By reporting on the percentages of Screen Time students are getting on their IPads during the 1st quarter of the 2025-2026 school year.